yannikmadeheim-del/pyFBS-nonlinear/docs/examples/tpa/14_matrix_inverse_TPA.rst

 ============================

 .. tip::
-   The virtual point, typically used in frequency based substructuring (FBS) applications, has the advantage of taking into account moments in the transfer paths that are otherwise not measurable with conventional force transducers.
+   The virtual point [2]_, typically used in frequency based substructuring (FBS) applications, has the advantage of taking into account moments in the transfer paths that are otherwise not measurable with conventional force transducers.
 Hence the description of the interface is more complete.

 To simplify the measurement of the :math:`\textbf{Y}_{42}^{\text{B}}` and :math:`\textbf{Y}_{32}^{\text{B}}` the VPT can be applied on the interface excitation to transform forces at the interface into virtual DoFs (from :math:`\textbf{Y}_{\mathrm{uf}}` to :math:`\textbf{Y}_{\mathrm{um}}`):